ashwin363636/Cypress_EG/README.md

 * Mochaawesome reports with screenshots on failure -> cypress/reports/html/index.html
 * Retries on test failures
 * Designed few complex scenaios like handling Alert, Childwindow, Cross origin and Iframes.
+* Used Dotenv utility to read env variables from .env file